ChloeTigre/ChloeTigre.github.io/cv/en.md

 ### Owner, Tigres Rouges Consulting

 2017 -- *
-I decided to transform my small, individual freelancer company into a full-fledged company and to make it my permanent activity.
+I decided to transform my small, individual freelance company into a full-fledged company and to make it my permanent activity.
 From this time forward, all my activities are carried by this system.

 ### Information Systems and R&D officer, NBS System
 2015 -- 2017